Ancient Civilization Was ‘Globally Connected’ (Video)

 250+ photos and comparisons of ancient sites around the world show that there is a lot more to the story of our ancient past.

-Jimmy, (of Bright Insight) whose carrier as a corporate fraud investigator propelled him into investigating the fringes of institutional research and history, shares proofs of a lost ancient global civilization that he says has been hiding from plain sight, for thousands of years.
+Jimmy, (of Bright Insight) whose career as a corporate fraud investigator propelled him into investigating the fringes of institutional research and history, shares proofs of a lost ancient global civilization that he says has been hiding from plain sight, for thousands of years.

 Global civilization spanned virtually the entire planet, says Jimmy.